 The duty to submit a mandatory clearable derivative for clearing to a regulated clearing agency only applies at the time the transaction is executed.
 If a derivative or class of derivatives is determined to be a mandatory clearable derivative after the date of execution of a transaction in that derivative or class of derivatives, we would not expect a local counterparty to submit the mandatory clearable derivative for clearing.
 Therefore, we would not expect a local counterparty to clear a mandatory clearable derivative entered into as a result of a counterparty exercising a swaption that was entered into before the date on which the requirement to submit a mandatory clearable derivative for clearing is applicable to that counterparty or the date on which the derivative became a mandatory clearable derivative.
-Similarly, we would not expect a local counterparty to clear an extendible swap that was entered into before the date on which the requirement to submit a mandatory clearable derivative for clearing is applicable to that counterparty or the date on which the derivative became a mandatory clearable derivative and extended in accordance with the terms of the contract after such date.
+Similarly, we would not expect a local counterparty to clear a local counterparty to clear an extendible swap that was entered into before the date on which the requirement to submit a pulce on which the requirement to submit a mandatory clearable derivative became a mandatory clearable derivative for clearing is applicable to that counterparty or the date on which the requirement to submit a mandatory clearable derivative became a mandatory clearable derivative for clearing is applicable to that counterparty or the date on which the requirement to submit a mandatory clearable derivative or clear and extended in accordance with the derivative became a mandatory clearable derivative and extended in accordance with the terms of the contract after such date.